 Travel nurses are registered nurses who have the opportunity to travel the country while working.
 Whether you’re a new or seasoned traveler, there are several things you should know before starting the application process.
-Let’s review five things you should know before starting any travel nurse application.
+Let’s review five things you should know before starting any travel nursing application.

 Ask yourself: how is travel nursing going to affect your personal life?